 After these things the Lord appointed other seventy also, and sent them two and two before his face into every city and place, whither he himself would come.
 Therefore said he unto them, The harvest truly is great, but the labourers are few: pray ye therefore the Lord of the harvest, that he would send forth labourers into his harvest.
 Go your ways: behold, I send you forth as lambs among wolves.
 Carry neither purse, nor scrip, nor shoes: and salute no man by the way.
 And into whatsoever house ye enter, first say, Peace be to this house.
 And if the son of peace be there, your peace shall rest upon it: if not, it shall turn to you again.
 And in the same house remain, eating and drinking such things as they give: for the labourer is worthy of his hire.
 Go not from house to house.
 (Luke 10:1-7)

-Of course, not all sons and daughters of peace are the social outcasts and off scouring of society.
+Of course, not every son and daughter of peace is a social outcast or the offscouring of society.
 Take Publius, the chief ruler of the island where Paul was shipwrecked, for example.
 (Acts 28:7-10) When Publius’ ailing father was healed as a result of Paul’s prayers, the ruler opened the entire island to Paul’s ministry and bestowed much honor upon him.

 The bottom line is that God has a strategy for winning the world to Himself.
 Sometimes, His plans don’t look logical at first because He chooses to work His strategy through individuals whom we might not choose.
 Other times, He picks individuals and techniques that fit exactly into our human logic.
 The key is to always be sensitive to the leading of the Holy Spirit because He is the only one who knows the explicit mind of God (Romans 8:27) and to always be sensitive to the hurts of humanity because this is the exact point where the heart of God intersects the lives of men (Matthew 6:8).